As winter comes on, the holidays are getting closer. Following tradition, we provide you with a monthly summary of noteworthy …

 Rapid advances technology has made since the turn of this century and its continuous upward rate of progress keep opening a window of opportunities for business growth and development, customer satisfaction and higher employment level.
 A large share of those opportunities lies in tons of semi-structured or unstructured data that world generates daily.

-Big Data gives an opportunity to analyse solvency of a borrower, also they turned out to be useful for credit scoring and underwriting and fraud prevention.
+Big Data gives an opportunity to analyze solvency of a borrower, also they turned out to be useful for credit scoring and underwriting and fraud prevention.
 Introduction of Big Data technologies shortens time period necessary for credit requests consideration.
-By means of Big Data it is possible to analyse client’s common financial operations and offer appropriate bank services accordingly.
+By means of Big Data, it is possible to analyze client’s common financial operations and offer appropriate bank services accordingly.

 In the telecommunications industry Big Data has earned wide acclaim among cellular operators.

 The operators of cellular communications on a par with financial organizations have one of the largest databases, what allows to conduct the most thorough analysis of generated data aimed at retention of existent customers and bringing in new ones.
-For this purpose companies conduct segmentation of clients, analyse their traffics, determine social group belonging of a subscriber.
+For this purpose companies conduct segmentation of clients, analyze theirs traffics, determine social group belonging to a subscriber.

 There are many other examples but already on those accounts, one may conclude that Big Data is a field potential enough to improve and simplify business decision making.
 Big Data can be leveraged to reduce risks, devise effective investment and marketing strategies, set pricing models, compare buying trends against the competition, analyze inventory, etc. Knowing all of this exists, companies engage data experts who can sort through large volumes of data and make those data serve the company’s best interests.